Mouth Devices for Sleep Apnea

 • Adjustable to find the optimal position

-• Can also help with snoring
+• It can also help with snoring

 Tongue Retaining Devices (TRDs)